Direct Payments

 Most people who have had a Social Work Services care needs assessment and are eligible for care and support can have a direct payment.

 There are a few restrictions on having a direct payment, for example, if a person is subject to a court order for a drug or alcohol treatment programme or similar scheme.
-Also, if a person lacks capacity they must have an authorised person (for example Power of Attorney / Guardianship) to manage the direct payment on their behalf.
+Also, if a person lacks capacity they must have an authorised person (for example Power of Attorney or Guardianship) to manage the direct payment on their behalf.

 Can I get help to manage my direct payment?